1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 “We had three days at Abbey Road.
 The first day was purely a day of sound rehearsals, to let the orchestra have a look at what I’d done.”

 Here’s a photo that shows George Martin rehearsing as he conducts in front of the ‘brass’ section.
-The Beatles are seated in their ‘usual position’ behind and the TV crew are ‘in’ with the lights on.
-The studio 1 though is still in it’s ‘bare state’.
-I assume this would be on Saturday.
+The Beatles are seated in their usual positions behind and the TV crew are in with the TV lights on.
+Studio 1 though is still in its ‘bare state’ sometime on Saturday.

-Two of the BBC Pye Mk6 cameras are visible on the right and I think the furthest would be the ‘Camera 3’ operated by Sandy Tristem and the nearest ‘Camera 2’ operated by Dave Farmer.
-That nearest camera though appears to have ‘turret lenses’ and not the Varotal zoom it would later be using.
+Two of the BBC Pye Mk6 cameras are visible on the right and I think the furthest would be the ‘Camera 3’ operated by Sandy Tristem and the nearest ‘Camera 1’, on the Mole Crane operated by Dave Gautier and as also seen below only has turret lenses, and not a Varotal zoom.

 SATURDAY MORNING – THE PRESS GET A PHOTOCALL